 Goose hunting, Sept.
 12 through 20, Oct.
 31 through Nov.
 8, 2020 and Nov.
 21, 2020 through Feb.
-14 , 2021, will be permitted during open seasons on the main lake and in the Crooked Creek area within State and Federal regulations.
+14 , 2021, will be permitted during open seasons on the main lake and in the Crooked Creek area within state and federal regulations.
 Goose hunting in Waterfowl Resting Areas will be during drawn hunt days only through the duck season.
 From Jan.
-13 until Feb.
-9, 2020 limited blinds in the Stillwater-Northfork Resting Area will be open, first come, mandatory self-check at the Stillwater-Northfork Check Station, on Wed. and Sat. only.
-Self-Check-in from 4:30 a.m. until 4:30 p.m., hunt during legal shooting hours.
+11 until Feb.
+9, 2020 limited blinds in the Stillwater-Northfork Resting Area will be open, first-come, mandatory self-check at the Stillwater-Northfork Check Station, on Wed. and Sat. only.
+Self-check-in from 4:30 a.m. until 4:30 p.m., hunt during legal shooting hours.
 Information on other hunting opportunities will be available at the Paynetown office, 812-837-9546.

-A special hunt will be held on October 19 and 20, 2019 for hunters 17 years old and younger, accompanied by an adult (not allowed to hunt ducks on that day).
-Youth hunters 16 years old or older are required to have a Federal Waterfowl Stamp and are required to abide by all harvest restrictions and bag limits.
+A special hunt will be held on Oct.
+24 and 25, 2020 for hunters 17 years old and younger, accompanied by an adult (not allowed to hunt ducks on that day).
+Youth hunters 16 years old or older are required to have a federal Waterfowl Stamp and are required to abide by all harvest restrictions and bag limits.
 For these youth hunt days, all open hunt areas of the lake will be hunted within the regular season restrictions.
-A special drawing will be held for Resting area hunts.
+A special drawing will be held for resting area hunts.
 On Oct.
-19, Stillwater-Northfork will draw at 5:30 a.m. and will hunt from legal shooting time until 12:00 noon.
+24, Stillwater-Northfork will draw at 5:30 a.m. and will hunt from legal shooting time until 12:00 noon.
 On Oct.
-20, Stillwater- Northfork will draw at 10:30 a.m. and will hunt from 12:00 noon till sunset.
-Times are EST- Daylight Savings.
+25, Stillwater- Northfork will draw at 10:30 a.m. and will hunt from 12:00 noon till sunset.
+Times are EDT- Daylight Saving Time.
 Southfork will hunt on both days for all day hunts.
-Self-Check at the Robertson Cemetery Hunter Check-in Station, self check-in is required.
-For these hunts only, at least one youth hunter required per party).
+Self-check at the Robertson Cemetery hunter check-in station, self check-in is required.
+For these hunts only, at least one youth hunter required per party.
 Youth hunters will not have a shell limit for Resting Area hunts.
 Some areas may not be flooded, check with the Paynetown Visitor Center for areas and blinds available.
 Middlefork will hunt on the same schedule as Southfork with mandatory self-check at either Crooked Creek, Cutright or Paynetown Office check stations only.